Bidur: History

+The municipality was severely impacted by the 2026 Nepal floods, with wards 1, 4, 5, 9, and 10 hardest hit.
+311 people were reported missing.
+538 homes and three educational institutions were destroyed.
+Bidur served as the primary staging ground for search and rescue operations led by the Nepali Army.

 Economy

 In 2020 the first part of the biggest solar power station in Nepal (Nuwakot Solar Power Station) was connected to the electric grid.
 The solar plant is located next to Devighat Hydropower Station.

-How to reach

-Here we can reach by taking a local bus/deluxe bus from the capital city of Nepal -Kathmandu.
-It is about 70 Kilometres through the hilly terrain from the Balaju to Trishuli- one of the places of Bidur Municipality.
+Government and public services

+Bidur Ward No. 6 has a dumping site.
+Another dumping site has been proposed in Ward No. 2.